yss/grunt-tree/README.md

 # grunt-tree
-Parse a directory to a tree with json format.
+Read the structure of directory into to a json file.

 ## Getting Started